Education & Training

 Elizabeth completed her Master of Education in Counselling and Psychotherapy at the University of Toronto.
-She is also a Registered Psychologist in both Ontario and Alberta, Canada and has prior work experience in providing psychotherapy to adolescents, adults and couples as well as creating psychoeducational assessment reports within private practice settings.
-Elizabeth has completed additional clinical training, including: Basic EMDR Training, EMDRIA-approved, Gottman Method Couples Therapy Level One, Emotion-Focused Therapy Level One Certificate (EFT), and Cognitive Behavioral Therapy: Fundamental Skills.
-She is a member of the Ontario Psychological Association (OPA), Psychologists’ Association of Alberta (PAA), and Canadian Psychological Association (CPA).
+She is a Registered Psychologist in both Ontario and Alberta, Canada and has prior work experience in providing psychotherapy to adolescents, adults and couples within private practice settings.
+Elizabeth has completed additional clinical training, including Level 1 training in Internal Family Systems through the IFS Institute; ACT for Beginners through PsychWire; Basic EMDR Training, EMDRIA-approved; Gottman Method Couples Therapy Level One; and Emotion-Focused Therapy Level One Certificate (EFT).

 Providing a safe, non-judgmental space, Elizabeth journeys alongside clients and supports them to explore, notice, process, and gain insight for healing and growth.
 She collaborates with clients to cultivate their unique strengths to develop or strengthen adaptive coping skills.
 Elizabeth is mindful and curious about each client’s intersectionality of race/ethnicity, gender, sexual orientation, ability/disability, religion, and economic background to better understand and respect clients’ unique perspectives.